awslabs/adatune/README.md

 * `rtho.py` - This file contains the implementation RTHO and MARTHE.
 MARTHE is a generalization of RTHO and HD.
 It is implemented together with RTHO because both the algorithms share the common component of computing the Hessian-Vector-Product.

-If you want to run MARTHE or RTHO, you can run it like this:
+If you want to run MARTHE, HD, or RTHO, you can run it like this:

 ```
 python bin/rtho.py --network vgg --dataset cifar_10 --optimizer sgd --momentum 0.9 --hyper-lr 1e-8